mapprotocol/map-contracts/lightclients/klaytn/README.md

 ## Instruction
-LightNode : A contract used to verify klaytn transactions in the mapo chain
+LightNode : A contract used to verify klaytn transactions in the map relay chain

 LightNodeProxy is the contract for LightNode upgrade